January 6 another day that shook the country

 They were incited by President Donald Trump.
 They waved Confederate flags and Trump flags.
 At least one of them carried North Carolina’s state flag.

 They could have blown up the building.
-Senator Lindsey Graham said, “Some of them had backpacks bigger than my desk.”
+Sen. Lindsey Graham said, “Some of them had backpacks bigger than my desk.”

 Some of them had zip ties and ropes.
 They could have taken hostages and threatened to kill them one by one until Congress overturned the election.

 Capitol police weren’t prepared.
 They reportedly delayed asking for reinforcements.
-That must be investigated.
 But outnumbered and overwhelmed officers saved the lives of members of Congress, staff members, journalists and visitors.

 What now?